 Children are new to the new, brave world of dogs and "Landsharks."
 Many elders have seen little cruisers playing with dogs as they take water or food from a bowl.
-And of course, we have all seen the dog growl or bark in response.
-So our dog bite lawyers created this page to try and help solve the problem of dog bites and kids.
+And, of course, we have all seen the dog growl or bark in response.
+So our dog bite lawyers created this page to help solve dog bites and kids' problems.
 We will also address the issue of dangerous breeds, or "Landsharks."
-Last, we wanted to provide a guide for parents needing money for bites, scratches, and killings by dogs.
+Last, we wanted to guide parents needing money for bites, scratches, and killings by dogs.

 Table of Contents:

 - 2/3 of Animal Attack Deaths are Children Under the Age of 10

 - Where there is Dog, an Attack can happen